-The only other design feature is a yellow and white nameplate reading “Gordie Howe – Right Wing – Detroit Red Wings”.
+The other design feature is a yellow and white nameplate reading “Gordie Howe – Right Wing – Detroit Red Wings”.
 The card has aged exceptionally well, especially considering its off-kilter concept.

 Per PSA, collectors who own this card benefit from a limited number of highly-rated copies.